Make more than $68k/year

 What our operators have to say

 “What we do at TriMet really does make the city move.
-I think it’s real rewarding to be able to finish your shift and know that you had some part in today of getting people where they need to go.”
+I think it’s real rewarding to be able to finish your shift and know that you had some part today in getting people where they need to go.”

 —Brian 1 year with TriMet